smucclaw/lag/README.md

 -- is required for structured reasoning in high-stakes domains to do with law, contracts, and money.

+Many have said this.
+Most recently Gary Marcus makes the case at length; see for instance [this post dated July 28 2024](https://garymarcus.substack.com/p/alphaproof-alphageometry-chatgpt).

 ## Context: Application Background and Pain Points

 We consider a scenario in which an existing third-party chatbot app